Skip to main content

 How long does the Audit take and what does it cost?

 Two to six weeks depending on fund size and portfolio extension.
-Standard fund-only Audit is from $15,000.
-The Fractional CAIO retainer that typically follows is quoted in the Audit readout based on operating surface and entity count.
+Entry scope starts from AED 55,000.
+Any Fractional CAIO scope is quoted in the Audit readout based on operating surface and entity count.

 Start